Cyient DLM Limited (NSE: CYIENTDLM) Q4 2026 Earnings Call dated Apr. 21, 2026

 Vaibhav Mishra

+All right.
 Thank you so much.

 Operator

-Sumit Sinha
+Sameet Sinha

-Yes, thank you very much.
+Yes.
+Thank you very much.
 I have a couple of questions.
 So obviously very strong order book growth, that sounds promising, but it’s not converting into revenue.
-And I can understand the reasons you provided, but can you give us some sense of how do you define order book and backlog and has that definition stayed consistent over the last few quarters?
+And I can understand the reasons you provided.
+But can you give us some sense of how do you define order book and backlog and has that definition stayed consistent over the last few quarters?

 Rajendra Velagapudi

-So when we say order book, so those are the purchase orders which we got from our customers.
+So when we say order book, so those are the purchase orders which we’ve got from our customers.
 Okay.
 Only that we will take it where we can take material actions.
 That’s where we will consider as an order book.
 We won’t take anything which is TCV and all those.
 We won’t take it as a part of our order book.
 Order book is very clear.
 It is the purchase orders which are available with us.
 Executable in that financial year or beyond the financial year.
-So it is a total order book.
-What we have.
-But for the year of a 27 order book is very, very strong and solid right now.
+So it is a total order book what we have.
+But for the year FY ’27 order book is very, very strong and solid right now.
+And that’s what I think in terms of order book.

-And that’s what I think in terms of order book order intake is I think as we said is only again the POS what we get from our customers that only will take it as an order intake.
-It is not anything about.
-This is a full TCV of five years.
+Order intake is, I think as we said, it’s only again, again the POS what we get from our customers, that only we will take it as an order intake.
+It is not anything about this a full TCV of five years.
 So we’ll get around $40 million.
 So that we won’t take as a part of our order intake.
+Hope I’m clear, Sameet?

-Sumit Sinha
+Sameet Sinha

-Rms, let me take that.
+RMS, let me take that.
 Okay.
-We continue to look for both organic inorganic growth and as science DNA, which is.
-We continue to look at opportunistic one.
+We continue to look for both organic, inorganic growth and as Cyient DNA, which is we continue to look at opportunistic one.
 We will look at both from a product perspective in terms of what we don’t have and geographically.
-And this is our in terms of the playbook of what we look for based on what comes in our market.
-We continue to evaluate it and depending on the fitment, we will look at it.
+And this is our — in terms of the playbook of what we look for.
+Based on what comes in our market, we continue to evaluate it and depending on the fitment, we will look at it.
 Okay.
 We looked at sometime the last quarter, but it did not go through.
 But we continue to look for opportunistically and as long as it fits in our portfolio in terms of growth geographically or product wise, where we don’t have that expertise, we will look for that.
+Okay.
+So it depends on opportunities.

-Sumit Sinha
+Sameet Sinha

 Got it.
 One final question.
-In terms of you identified some new product areas.
+In terms of — you identified some new product areas.
 You kind of spoke about semiconductors, spoke about AI.
 Seems like you’re getting into more sort of critical product segments.
-Can you spend a minute talking about what products are you contemplating building there and give us a sense of when we should start to see the results of those new folays.
+Can you spend a minute talking about what products are you contemplating building there and give us a sense of when we should start to see the results of those new forays?

 Rajendra Velagapudi

-I mean particularly on the equipment manufacturing for semiconductor equipment manufacturing.
-So we are doing a lot of the power boxes for the customers and lot of those products which goes into the PCB as wire harness and the complete integration of those machinery, the sub assemblies which goes into the.
-That is.
+I mean, particularly on the equipment manufacturing — for semiconductor equipment manufacturing.
+So we are doing a lot of the power boxes for the customers and lot of those products which goes into the PCB as wire harness and the complete integration of those machinery, the sub assemblies which goes into this.
 That is where I think we are focusing today and we are seeing a lot of traction from the existing customer and also from the new customers in semiconductor area.
-Okay, so that’s what that.
+Okay.
+So that’s what — and again on the AI side, as I said, we are expanding.
+That’s where I said we are now focusing more on those areas.
+So probably we will explore more on that and probably come back in the next quarter, if we have some update on that.

-Sumit Sinha
+Sameet Sinha

 Operator